How to Fix Grate wobble on LG LRG4115ST (Gas Range)

 How Much Does This Repair Cost?

-Replacing or adjusting grates on the LG LRG4115ST typically costs $20–$80 in parts if you do it yourself, depending on whether you need new rubber feet or full replacement grates.
-A professional service call for this repair usually runs $150–$300 including labor.
-Tackling this fix yourself can save you $100 or more.
+If you tackle the repair yourself, replacing or adjusting grates on the LG LRG4115ST typically costs $20–$80 in parts, depending on whether you need new rubber feet or full replacement grates.
+A professional service call for this repair usually runs $150–$300, including labor.
+Doing it yourself can save you a significant amount of money.

 Frequently Asked Questions